 Some of these stories will probably end up as case studies in the Reinventing Organizations Wiki, as Catherine Garner of the Wiki is among the co-creators of the Teal Around the World endeavor.
 I am also, and some of the book chapters will end up as articles in Enlivening Edge Magazine.
 Likewise, some of the presenters in the book will end up as storytellers for Enlivening Edge’s Community Conversations.
 Those are just a very few of the bridges to the future we’ve envisioned from this book, and we can imagine even greater weaving together of the global Teal/next-stage community as a large bridge coming into form.

-Two other examples, more briefly: The Teal Team and Enlivening Edge are considering that Enlivening Edge’s Calendar of events, workshops, and courses from and for next-stage organizations might potentially shift to being co-produced by two or more organizations.
-We are beginning to envision how the Calendar could become far more of a resource for far more people, if that bridge does get created by folks living as that bridge.
+Two other examples, more briefly: The Teal Team and Enlivening Edge are considering co-producing a calendar of events, workshops, and courses from and for next-stage organization.
+We are beginning to envision how the calendar could become far more of a resource for far more people, if that bridge does get created by folks living as that bridge.
 The possibilities for weaving and synergies could extend that bridge even further.

 Also, Teal Around the World started as a single global conference in 2019.
 Some of the folks involved built themselves as bridges to spin off regional “global meetups” held quarterly, and now teams have formed to deliver these in Europe, Asia-Australia, and the Americas (the latter hosted by The Teal Team so far.)
 It’s anticipated these will further evolve and alliances will be formed as communications increase in each region of the world.

 How about you?
 Are you living as a bridge without realizing it?
 If you are co-creating something, taking one small step at a time, and sensing how it could grow and expand by the end of the year, you probably are.
 How satisfying is that!!!!!
 Comment on this Editorial and share what you are doing and where you think it might go.